Companies in many industries can employ stochastic OR to improve

 (using basic Excel) to analyze how various investment portfolios may perform

-determine good investment decisions.
+good investment decisions.

 Instructor: Professor